-GUIDELINE 6: PREPARATION AND STORAGE OF EXAM FINDINGS
+6. PREPARATION AND STORAGE OF EXAM FINDINGS

 6.1 Images should be presented to the interpreting physician for use in analysis and archival purposes.
-Radiometric images in either radiometric image format or radiometric image convertible format such as JPEG or DICOM are acceptable.
+Images should be available radiometric image format and may also be exported in a convertible format such as JPEG or DICOM.
+A color-totemperature Thermal Scale must accompany each image.
+All studies should be time and date stamped and include demographics within the image in a location that does not interfere with image analysis.